doc830/ubx_parser/README.md

 # ubx_parser
- A parser for the GNSS protocol UBX.
+ A parser for the GPS protocol UBX.